 on the front bend of the pulley shroud, Photograph 31.
 Photograph 32 shows the guard

 If you have a sheet metal bender able to cope with the required lengths then one

 made out of aluminium or sheet steel would be a more logical approach.
 The spindle

 pulley could no doubt be protected with a cut down plastic container if all else

 For anyone who has only a lathe and a drilling machine and whose intended workshop

-activities involve relatively light duty operations then this milling head will be
+activities involve relatively light duty operations, this milling head will be very

-of considerable benefit.
-The fact that it can be made without any need for milling
+useful.
+The fact that it can be made without any need for milling operations also

 There are many workshop activities that do not demand the capability of a heavy duty